Thailand Phuket

 The area offers everything you could want for a holiday in Thailand.
 There are plenty of restaurants, massage parlours, shops, tour operators and whatever else you might need!

-The beach itself is stunning, with 3 kilometres of soft, squeaky sand inviting you to relax all day day.
+The beach itself is a beauty, with 3 kilometres of soft, squeaky sand inviting you to relax all day.

 Karon Beach is very family-friendly, offering the perfect spot for building sandcastles or simply enjoying the view from a beach chair or (for free) under the palm trees.